Kajal Kiran: Contract misconception

-While Kiran was shooting for Hum Kisise Kum Naheen, the director, Nasir Hussain, had told her not to sign any further films until after the film was released, and the results were seen.
-Due to this, other directors and producers had not approached her for films due to them being under the belief that a contract had been in place between Kiran and Hussain.
+While Kiran was shooting for Hum Kisise Kum Naheen, the director, Nasir Hussain, had told her not to sign any further films until after the film was released and the results were out.
+However, even after the release and success of the film, other directors and producers did not approach her for films as they were under the belief that a contract had been in place between Kiran and Hussain.
 She'd lost chances for films such as Balika Badhu and Ankhiyon Ke Jharokhon Se, which went on to be critically and commercially successful.
-Kiran never commented or discussed on the misunderstandings.
+Kiran never commented on or discussed these misunderstandings.

 Personal life

-Kiran kept a low profile throughout her career, and never revealed much of her private life.

-Kiran later married to a spouse whose identity she did not disclose, and promptly moved to the Netherlands following her retirement in 1990.
-Since her retirement, she has not been seen in public.
-It has been reported that Kiran now has two children.
+Kiran later married someone whose identity she did not disclose, and promptly moved to the Netherlands following her retirement in 1990.

 Filmography

 Kiran appeared in a total of 44 films from 1977 to 1990.